June 30 - July 5, 2003: Honeymoon in Hawai'i

 We slept as long as we could stand, but were still tired after nine hours.
 We both had stress hangovers, and I had a sore throat for a few days.
 No surprise really.
 But we didn't let it stop us.
 (Well having no decongestants, I tried a Benadryl, and it laid me out and almost stopped me.)

 Eager to go play, we first went downstairs at 8 am for a free daily continental breakfast and "activity seminar" -- really a sales presentation for various high-priced options such as parasailing and boat trips, but worth attending.
-Next we headed out for more shopping at the nearby Keauhou Center, then south down the coast on the island loop (belt) road.
+Next we headed out for more shopping at the nearby Keauhou Shopping Center, then south down the coast on the island loop (belt) road.

 (During our visit we put 806 miles on our rental car, all over the island -- south, north, east, up, and down.
 On every outing we made innumerable stops -- and many U-turns -- for unexpected small discoveries.
 I won't mention every detail, but it was a lot of fun.
 We packed both energy and serenity into the trip.
 Sometimes we rushed, and other times we lingered long.)